diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 > [!NOTE]
-> You can customize the rule as you wish 😊.
+> You can customize the rule as you wish.
 I will be mostly pointing you to the steps of specifying the gateway on the rule (This is how you utilize policy based routing on Pfsense).
 > I am adding this rule to the top of my rules.
 Feel free to change the positioning of the rule if you have a complex rulebase.

-I will be placing this rule on the interface where client traffic is coming inbound.
+I will be placing this rule on the interface receiving inbound client traffic (client IP as source).
 You need to place the rule on the inbound interface where the client traffic will be coming from.

-You will see the add button at the bottom of the screen with an arrow pointing upward.
+You will see the button for adding an access control rule at the bottom of the page with an arrow pointing upward.
+This will add the rule to the top of the rulebase making it match first.

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420023456.png]]